muoten/diversityscore/README.md

 # diversityscore

 **Diversifynd** is a platform that supports diversity.
-Users can check which events or organizations have a better degree of diversity
+- Users can check which events or organizations have a better degree of representation in term of gender or race.
+- Forthis purpose computer vision is applied to images of these events or organizations

 ## Install
 Create virtualenv.